 - New Offense – Disclosure of Confidential Information Regarding Family Violence or Victims of Trafficking Shelter Center

 - New Offense – Online Promotion of Prostitution

 - New Offense – Aggravated Online Promotion of Prostitution

 - New Offense – Indecent Assault

-A disclaimer: the summaries below are intended to only give you a quick heads-up and point you in the right direction.
-They are not comprehensive analyses of the new laws, and since they are summaries, they tend to leave out many important aspects of each bill.
+A disclaimer: the information below is intended to only give you a brief summary and point you in the right direction.
+This article is not a comprehensive analysis of the new laws, and since this is a summary, many important aspects of each bill may not be addressed.
 If you’re interested in learning more, either look at the original bill or click on the link to a related article.
 This is also not a comprehensive update.
 We do not cover bills that may have been nonsubstantive, of extremely limited application, or were focused on law enforcement policy.

 The biggest new update for criminal defense practitioners will likely be either HB 3582 or HB 1325.
 HB 3582 will allow certain DWI offenders to get deferred adjudication.
 Jump to the section about the new DWI Deferred law